 Established in the 15th century along the banks of the Neretva River, the cobblestone streets of Old Town Mostar are lined with bazaars offering beautiful metalworks, handblown glass and textiles.

-Stari Most Mostar
+Be Amazed At Stari Most Mostar

 Originally constructed in 1566, the bridge stands 29m long, 24m high and 4m wide, and was considered an engineering marvel.
 Unfortunately, after 427 years, it was destroyed during the Siege of Mostar.
 Under the supervision of UNESCO, the Stari Most was reconstructed in 2004 using the same materials and technology that were originally used in 1566.

-Siege of Mostar
+Learn About The Siege of Mostar

 Enjoy A Traditional Bosnian Lunch

-Mostar and Kravice Waterfalls
+Relax At The Mostar and Kravice Waterfalls

 Plunging from cliffs as high as 25m along the Trebižat River, this watery amphitheater is popular among locals and tourists alike.

 A few sets of stairs connect the parking lot to a winding path that lead to the Falls below.
 Additionally, a tram is available for those not wanting to make the trek down.
-Once at the Falls, we explored the beauty and hidden crevices before relaxing in the afternoon shade of the surrounding forest.
+Once at the Falls, explore the beauty and hidden crevices before relaxing in the afternoon shade of the surrounding forest.
 A number of small restaurants bordering the water offers a great view while enjoying local Bosninan/Croatian cuisine, or relaxing with a cone of gelato or cold Staropramen beer.